 Update a Source-Built Python 3.13 Installation

 Source-built Python does not receive automatic updates from APT.
 When a new 3.13.x patch release is available, you need to download the new source, recompile, and reinstall.
-The script below automates this process while keeping your existing installation prefix at /usr/local/python3.13.
+The helper in this section automates that process while keeping your existing installation prefix at /usr/local/python3.13.

 First, create a dedicated build directory under /usr/local/src to keep source trees and build artifacts organized alongside your installation prefix: